trifiasco/CPPS/README.md

 # CPPS - Competitive Programming & Probelm Solving
-This repo contains all the codes I did for competitive programming and problem solving in different OJs.
+This repo contains cookbook and template codes I use for competitive programming and problem solving in different OJs.